CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-IndirectMode.md

    - Monitor with Data Controller Dashboard.
    - Creating Azure Arc-enabled SQL Managed Instance
    - Connecting to Azure Arc-enabled SQL Managed Instance using Azure Data Studio.
+   - Exporting and uploading logs to Azure Portal.
+   - Browsing the resources in Azure Portal